astrollo/SSM/README.md

 # License and Citation

-The VHDL source code is released under the BSD 2-Clause license.(Refer to LICENSE file).
+The VHDL source code is released under the MIT license.
+(Refer to LICENSE file).

 Please cite our paper in your publications, if the code in this repository helps your research: